ozone3950/pokemon-python-version/CHARACTERS.md

 ### Champion Ozone
 A Pokémon Trainer who's been training most of his life, to every region and brought that experience with him.
-He is me.

 Team:
 - Infernape (Level 56)